syncfusion-content/blazor-docs/blazor/tooltip/getting-started.md

 # Getting Started with Blazor Tooltip Component

 This section briefly explains how to include a `Tooltip` in the Blazor Server-Side application.
-Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.
+Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 To get start quickly with the Blazor Tooltip, check on this video.